Sobhanhaghparast/PCVAE/README.md

 ## ✨ Features

-- **Probabilistic Modeling**: Captures uncertainty in data using a variational framework.
 - **Disentanglement**: Encourages interpretable latent dimensions.
 - **Modular Codebase**: Easy to extend and integrate with your own data and models.
 - **Visualization Tools**: Includes projections and binning for downstream biological analysis.